 Agreed to a six-year, $54 million contract with the Patriots in June of 2012.

-Gronkowski caught five of 10 targets for 78 yards in Sunday's 34-9 win over the Lions.
+Gronkowski caught 6-of-10 targets for 68 yards and a touchdown in Sunday's 28-24 Super Bowl win over the Seahawks.

 To instantly reveal our fantasy analysis of every player – including Rob Gronkowski – simply subscribe now.

 |Receiving||Rec Distance||Big Rec Games||Rushing||Kick Ret||Punt Ret||Fumbles|

 |2014 Proj||25||NE||Subscribe now to see our 2013 projections for Rob Gronkowski|

 Age is determined on September 1st of each season.

 |Fantasy Points Per Game||Receiving Stats||Red Zone Targets||Rushing Stats||Red Zone Runs|